Stanford Comprehensive Epilepsy Program Pediatric Fellowship

 Fellows in our program will develop expertise in the following areas:

-- Opportunity for exposure to high density EEG
+- Electrical source localization and exposure to high density EEG

-Fellows in our program are exposed to a broad array of clinical experiences focusing on the evaluation and management (both the medical and surgical) of pediatric epilepsy.
-They function as the primary epileptologist within in their own continuity clinic, which takes place twice a week.
-For those interested in getting more in-depth training in certain areas, there are also subspecialty clinics available in epilepsy genetics (multidisciplinary), tuberous sclerosis, neonatal epilepsy and the ketogenic diet.
+Fellows in our program are exposed to a broad array of clinical experiences focusing on the evaluation and management of pediatric epilepsy, medical and surgical.
+They function as the primary epileptologist within in their own continuity clinic, which takes place once weekly.
+For those interested in getting more in-depth training in certain areas, there are also subspecialty clinics available in multidisciplinary epilepsy genetics, tuberous sclerosis, neonatal epilepsy, neuromodulation, and the dietary therapy clinic.

 The program is designed to be flexible in tailoring the curriculum to the individual needs of each fellow depending upon their long-term goals.